 10) Have A Backup Plan

-Even the best-laid plans can sometimes go awry.
+Even the best-laid plans for a block party can go awry.
 That’s why it’s always a good idea to have a backup plan in place, just in case something goes wrong.

 For example, if you’re planning an outdoor party, what will you do if it rains?
 Will you move the party indoors, or cancel it altogether?